-Yet, inequlities does not end at the individual marginalization, nor at the systemic marginalization of one social position.
-As scholars who adopts the analytical framework of intersectionality (López & Gadsden, 2016), including those who concern with SDH research (McGibbon & McPherson, 2011), have argued, examining one social position at a time misses the multifaceted discrimination of those whose identities crisscross more than one discriminated social position.
-For example, women are no doughty discriminated in our societies (Fogiel-Bijaoui, 2016), yet women of color experience further discrimination due to their intersected social position of marginalized gender and marginalized ethnicity (Shields, 2008).
-Therefore, to comprehensively understand inequlities in relation to autistic adults in the Israeli context it was necessary to also explore the marginalization of autistic adults that their identity intersect with additional marginalized position(s) in the Israeli context.
+Yet inequalities do not end with the marginalization of individuals, nor with the systemic marginalization of one social position.
+As scholars who adopt the analytical framework of intersectionality (López & Gadsden, 2016), including those who are concerned with SDH research (McGibbon & McPherson, 2011), have argued, examining each social position successively obscures the multifaceted discrimination of those whose identities cross more than one discriminated social position.
+For example, women are certainly discriminated against in our societies (Fogiel-Bijaoui, 2016), but women of color experience further discrimination due to their intersected social position of marginalized gender and marginalized ethnicity (Shields, 2008).
+Therefore, to comprehensively understand inequalities in relation to autistic adults in the Israeli context, it was necessary to also explore the marginalization of autistic adults whose identities intersect with additional marginalized position(s) in the Israeli context.

-Although to the untrained eye the purpose of this analytical framework might seem to merely draft a hierarchy of discrimination within marginalized groups, scholars have utilized this framework to examine and comprehend the reasons for inequlities.
-Among those reasons, the usage of this framework allowed to expose oppressive social structures and to depict the actions of social actors that attempt to preserve or redistribute power (Dhamoon & Hankivsky, 2011).
-In light of this perception employing intersectionality mandate examination of the causes for inequlities between different groups of autistic adults, if those are identified.
-Exploring the reasons for inequlities between autistic adults could be conducted by diverse methods among them are analyzing the discourses of stakeholder on the reasons of inequlities (Avni, 2016), and by investigating the unique characteristic of the field that could have affect them.
-In my research, to get to the roots of inequlities, I utilize both methods, while in the latter I investigate the role of autism advocacy organizations that are shown to be influential actors at the autism policy field (Orsini & Smith, 2010).
+While, to the untrained eye, this analytical framework may be seen as merely establishing a hierarchy of discrimination within marginalized groups, scholars have utilized this framework to examine and explain the reasons for inequalities.
+This framework has been used to expose oppressive social structures and to depict the actions of social actors that attempt to preserve or redistribute power to their own benefit (Dhamoon & Hankivsky, 2011).
+Employing intersectionality therefore allows for the examination of the causes for inequalities between different groups of autistic adults.
+Exploring the reasons for inequalities between autistic adults can be conducted using diverse methods, among them analyzing the discourses of stakeholders concerning the reasons for inequalities (Avni, 2016), and by investigating the unique characteristics of the field that could have given rise to these discourses.
+In my study, to fully explore these inequalities, I utilize both methods.
+The role of autism advocacy organizations that are shown to be influential actors at the autism policy field is investigated by the latter method of examining the field’s unique characteristics(Orsini & Smith, 2010).

 1.1.
 Objectives

-This project requested to go down the inequalities “rabbit hole” and examine it through and through.
-Framing my investigation as dealing with autistic adults, an exponentially expanding population group that have been hitherto largely neglected from scholarly and policy especially in Israel, my first goal was to narrow the unequal focus of the scientific literature on autistic children and autism etiology.
-Then starting by examining the autistic adult individual’s barriers to healthcare services, I aimed to demonstrate autistics are deprived from equal access to healthcare services, while establishing autism should be regarded as a social position.
-I next intended to explore whether this position is systemically marginalized at the sociopolitical context in Israel, or in different words whether autistics are deprived of access to needed services due to discriminative social structures.
+This project required that I to go down the inequalities “rabbit hole” and examine it in minute detail.
+My first goal in this study is to expand the scope of scientific literature from its narrow focus on autistic children and autism etiology by shifting the focus toward autistic adults, an exponentially expanding population group (which will grow considerably more in the future given the greater number of youth diagnosed as autistic) that has thus far been neglected by scholarship and policy, especially in Israel.
+Then, starting by examining autistic adults’ barriers to healthcare services, I aim to investigate the extent to which autistic people are deprived of equal access to healthcare services, while establishing that autism should be regarded as a social position.
+I then explore whether said social position is systemically marginalized at the sociopolitical level in Israel, that is, whether autistic people are deprived of access to services due to discriminatory social structures.